Introduction

 • financial support to our employees by means of early payments and higher advances.

-In this context, OTTO Foundation has launched a fundraising campaign for the victims of the war in Ukraine.
+In this context, OTTO Foundation has launched in 2022 a fundraising campaign for the victims of the war in Ukraine.
 This campaign was expanded to our staff members and international employees in 15 European countries in which we operate, as well as to clients and other OTTO stakeholders.
-The money raised was used to support local relief organisations and projects.
+The money raised was used to support local aid organisations and projects.
 Every euro donated for the victims was doubled by OTTO Work Force.

 One of our projects is the OTTO Centre in Biskupice Podgórne, Poland.
 This reception facility is a safe haven for Ukrainian families and a way out of the problems they face.
 The facility has been provided with furniture and equipment in collaboration with IKEA.